-However, the CARES Act, CRRSA Act, and ARP Act include detailed provisions requiring States to maintain effort for elementary and secondary education and higher education, which are designed to keep States from substantially reducing their support for K-12 education and higher education (see the Department's FAQs on maintenance of effort).
-In addition, the ARP Act includes important maintenance of equity requirements for both States and LEAs.
-The Department will issue guidance soon on the maintenance of equity requirements.
+However, the CARES Act, CRRSA Act, and ARP Act include detailed provisions requiring States to maintain effort for elementary and secondary education and higher education, which are designed to keep States from substantially reducing their support for K-12 education and higher education (see the Department's Guidance on Maintenance of Effort Requirements and Waiver Request).
+The ARP Act also includes important Maintenance of Equity requirements for both States and LEAs.
+More information on the Maintenance of Equity requirements, including FAQs and Final Requirements, can be found on the Department's Maintenance of Equity website: https://oese.ed.gov/offices/education-stabilization-fund/elementary-secondary-school-emergency-relief-fund/maintenance-of-equity/.